Nokia X2-01

-The Nokia X2-01 is a low-cost feature phone with a Nokia S40 mobile operating system released under the X-series line of phones by Nokia.
+The Nokia X2-01 is a low-cost feature phone running the Nokia S40 mobile operating system, released under the X-series line of phones by Nokia.
 It features a full QWERTY keyboard.
-It is being advertised as an entry-level messaging and Music phone.
-It's similar to the Nokia X2-00, only differences are that it has a QWERTY keyboard, the display is landscape and has a downgraded VGA camera with no flash.
+It was advertised as an entry-level messaging and Music phone.
+It was similar to the Nokia X2-00, the main differences being that it had a QWERTY keyboard, the display was smaller and it had a downgraded VGA camera with no flash.

 Features

-Nokia X2-01 is a basic phone with installed extra features of Ovi Mail and Ovi Chat where users can set up email and chat accounts directly from the device.
-The X2-01 also has a VGA camera, 2.4-inch (61 mm) screen, and support for up to 8 GB of storage on a MicroSD card.

-The phone is available in various colours: black-titanium, black-red, black-azure, white silver, white-pink.
-(Availability of some colours depends on the region).
+Nokia X2-01 was a basic phone with installed extra features of Ovi Mail and Ovi Chat where users can set up email and chat accounts directly from the device.
+The X2-01 also had a VGA camera, 2.4-inch (61mm) screen, and support for up to 8 GB of storage on a MicroSD card.
+The phone was available in various colours: black-titanium, black-red, black-azure, white silver, white-pink.
+(Availability of some colours were dependent on the region).